Building Societies Members Association and You

 Beware of any resolutions put forward by directors.
 They are very often intended to reduce members rights.
 Members possess too few rights already and directors are keen to remove them all.

-Always ask your building society to supply a copy of the Full Annual Report and Accounts, you will not receive one unless you ask.
+Always ask your building society to supply a hard copy of the Full Annual Report and Accounts, you will not receive one unless you ask.
 You are always asked to vote in favour of the report but unless you request it you will never know what you are voting for.

 If you believe the voting paper or accompanying documents are distorted against members’ interests or if you have not received satisfactory service in any way it is most important that you complain to:-